SysKitTeam/docs-spdockit/spdockit-insights/use-spdockit-insights.md

 The home screen of SPDocKit Insights shows some statistical data about the event collection process and an overview of performance data collected.

-## Use SPDocKit Insights to search for events
+## Use SPDocKit Insights Event Viewer to search for events

 1. Select the search tab in the left navigation.
 2. Select the farm for which you wish to perform the search.